ASPCA Pet Insurance Review

 Accident-Only Plan

-Preventative Care Add On
+Preventative Care Add-On

 If you want coverage for preventive care too, you can tack it on to your base plan for an additional cost every month.

-ASPCA Pet Insurance Cost
+ASPCA Pet Insurance cost

-Pros & Cons of ASPCA Pet Insurance
+Pros & cons of ASPCA Pet Insurance

 Pros

-- Short waiting periods.
 ASPCA’s waiting periods are only 14 days, meaning your pet will be covered just two weeks after signing up.

 Cons

-ASPCA Pet Insurance Availability
+ASPCA Pet Insurance availability

->> You can sign up for ASPCA pet insurance here
+>> Sign up for ASPCA pet insurance here.

-Contacting ASPCA Pet Insurance
+Contact ASPCA Pet Insurance

-You can submit a claim in the member center online or through the ASPCA app.
+Submit a claim in the member center online or through the ASPCA app.
 Just hit the claims button, explain what happened to your pet, and take a picture of your bill.
+Pet parents can also mail in a claim or send it by fax, but the quickest way to get your claim underway is to use the app.

 If you want a trusted company for your pet insurance needs, ASPCA fits the bill.
 It has a record of outstanding customer service, and although it might take a while to process the claim, you’ll be doing business with a company that has been one of the frontrunners in the pet insurance industry.